Blog: Correlation between cryptocurrencies and stock markets

 First let’s go through what correlation between different assets mean.
 Correlation describes the relation between two assets, i.e. how alike the prices of those two assets change over time.
 The correlation coefficient can have values between -1 and 1 with 1 meaning that prices are perfectly correlated.
 If an asset has a negative or close to zero correlation coefficient to the current portfolio it gives a good diversification benefit, and if the coefficient is over 0.6 the benefit is low.
 According to modern portfolio theory, by diversifying investments into several investment assets that have little or no correlation with each other, the risk-return ratio of the portfolio can be improved.
 If the correlation of investment assets is too high, the diversification benefit drops.
 For example, if a portfolio is made up completely of Finnish stocks can a foreign stock provide better diversification benefits than a new Finnish stock, because shocks happening inside Finland doesn’t affect foreign stocks as much.
 Lower the correlation to other assets in the portfolio and the higher the expected return a new asset has the better.
 This is why Bitcoin and other cryptocurrencies have been a great investment also in more traditional portfolios in the last decade.

-The year 2022 has been thus far historically bad for stocks and cryptocurrencies alike.
-Even though historically the correlation coefficient between Bitcoin and the S&P500 stock index of U.S stock market has been around 0.15, in 2022 it has risen to new highs even going over 0.5.
-The correlation between cryptocurrencies and the tech stock index Nasdaq Composite has been even higher than that.
+The year 2022 was historically bad for stocks and cryptocurrencies alike.
+Even though historically the correlation coefficient between Bitcoin and the S&P500 stock index of U.S stock market has been around 0.15, in 2022 it rose to new highs even going over 0.5.
+The correlation between cryptocurrencies and the tech stock index Nasdaq Composite was even higher than that.

-What is causing this historically high correlation?
-Despite for example Bitcoin being closer to a digital gold like asset from its fundamentals, institutional investors who have entered the cryptocurrency market in the last couple of years have treated cryptocurrencies more like risky tech stocks.
-Thus as big macroeconomic factors have brought uncertainty to the markets in 2022, many investors have tried to lower the riskiness of their portfolios by lowering their investments in cryptocurrencies just like tech stocks.
+What was causing this historically high correlation?
+Despite for example Bitcoin being closer to a digital gold like asset from its fundamentals, institutional investors who had entered the cryptocurrency market in the previous couple of years treated cryptocurrencies more like risky tech stocks.
+Thus as big macroeconomic factors brought uncertainty to the markets in 2022, many investors tried to lower the riskiness of their portfolios by lowering their investments in cryptocurrencies just like tech stocks.

 Do cryptocurrencies provide diversification benefits?